Skip to main content

 Last updated: March 22, 2026

-A good fit for students who want accessible admissions and students who prefer a mid-size campus. no major red flags in the data. financial aid brings net price below sticker.
+A good fit for students who prefer a mid-size campus. no major red flags in the data. financial aid brings net price below sticker.

 Accept